Algorithms Trained on Normal Chest X-rays Can Predict Health Insurance Types: Experiments

 \subsection{Localization of insurance information on Xray - Patch-based training}

 \textbf{Setting} We investigated whether insurance information could be localized to a particular anatomical region or image patch with two different approaches.
 We divided each chest X-ray into 3x3 squared cells of approximately equal size.
 (Most grids are in size of 150x150, as some grids are sized 148x150 or 148x148 due to indivisible width and height.)
 We trained a health insurance classification model based on MedMamba using two different approaches.
 (1) Remove-One-Patch: Select one of the nine patches, and remove all information from that patch by setting pixel values within the patch to zero.
 (2) Keep-One-Patch: Select one of the nine patches, and remove all information from the image by setting pixel values to zero except for the pixels within the patch.
 Visualization of the two approaches are shown in Figure \ref{fig:patch_based_1}.
-MIMIC-CXR-JPG was chosen as the main dataset for this experiment due to its larger data size. \\ \textbf{Results} Figure \ref{fig:patch_based_1} reveals the AUC performance on the insurance type prediction task for the Remove-One-Patch and Keep-One-Patch experiement.
-The lowest performance (0.6386) occurs when we remove the center part of the image, while the highest performance (0.6624) appears when pixels at the bottom-right corner are set to zero.
-Conversely, the highest performance (0.6576) in Keep-one-patch experiment lands in the top-left corner when it is the only part that is preserved in an image.
-AUC performance drops to the lowest (0.6093) when only the mid-bottom part of the image is retained.
-While the pulmonary area is located at the middle of a chest radiograph, these results suggest that the health insurance information is not only inferred from lungs.
-Combining the two experiments, the upper two-third part seems to contain the most health insurance type information, while the bottom part of a chest radiograph contains the least of it.
+MIMIC-CXR-JPG was chosen as the main dataset for this experiment due to its larger dataset size. \\ \textbf{Results} Figure \ref{fig:patch_based_1} reveals the AUC performance on the insurance type prediction task for the Remove-One-Patch and Keep-One-Patch experiement.
+The lowest performance (0.6508) occurs when we remove the right-upper part of the image, while the highest performance (0.6674) appears when pixels at the mid-upper patch are set to zero.
+Notably there is no localized pattern in this experiment that locates the insurance type information, and removing each patch only hurts very little performance.
+Conversely, there is a relatively clear localized pattern in Keep-one-patch experiment.
+The highest performance (0.6378) lands in the top-left corner when it is the only preserved part in an image.
+AUC performance drops to the lowest (0.5916) when only the bottom-right part of the image is retained.
+Combining the results, it is suggested that the health insurance type information is diffusely distributed in the chest X-ray image (by the Remove-One-Patch experiment), but relatively more information concentrated at the upper two-third part on the image (by the Keep-One-Patch experiement).